ansys/5G-Wizard/readme_python_env.txt

 ###################

 #Install packages, by typing the following in your anaconda prompt
-#browse to 5G wizard directory and run
+#browse to 5G wizard directory and run.
+If you are using mini-forge, you will first need to install pip, using "conda install pip"

 pip install -r requirements.txt